nandiayan73/Meeting-Scheduler/README.md

 ***IMPORTANT NOTE***
 - **Put this .env file inside the Server folder for correct configuration**
 - **Enter this admin secret while registering the admin, if not entered in default it will take it as "Admin"**
+- **Please enter all the enviroment variables for accurate functioning of the website**

 5. Install concurrently if it is not installed:
     ```bash